 Mrs. Williams’ father, Dr. Daniel Galbraith died on the 20th of December, 1916 in Dresden.
 In 1919 Dr. Williams moved his family and his medical practice to Toronto.
 His mother-in-law, Lavinia Galbraith moved with them and they all lived at 550 Palmerston Blvd.
 (Mrs. Galbraith died on the 10th of July, 1927).

-His wife Mary Belle Williams, died on the 6th of September, 1938.
+Dr. Williams’ wife Mary Belle died at their residence on Palmerston Blvd on the 6th of September, 1938.
 She was buried at Prospect Cemetery in Toronto.

 After the death of his wife, Dr. Williams married Ethel “Eileen” McClure in Toronto.
 Mrs. Williams was born on the 11th of June, 1903 in York County, the daughter John Alex McClure and the former Clara Albertha Dickson.
 Her father was a merchant.
 She had an older brother named Bradford McClure and a younger sister named Clara “Isobel” McClure.
 In 1910, the McClure family lived at 502 Markham Street in Toronto.
 Dr. and Mrs. Williams did not have any children.

 Dr. Williams was a candidate in the 1943 and the 1945 provincial elections but he was unsuccessful.

 Dr. Williams died on the 7th of February, 1954.
 His wife Ethel Eileen Williams died on the 7th of June, 1990.
 Dr. and Mrs. Williams were buried at Prospect Cemetery.